mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 The other fields of the form can be filled in as you wish.

-This configuration can also be done from the Azure CLI program `az`, [here](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html#federated-identity-credential-for-an-azure-ad-application) is how.
+This configuration can also be done from the Azure CLI program `az`, as explained [here](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html#federated-identity-credential-for-an-azure-ad-application).

 ## Setup the Console project